lldzlldz/Data-science-project/README.md

     - Learnt some new terms like systolic blood pressure and diastolic blood pressure
 - How to use 2 different datasets(stroke and heart disease) to come up with better insights
     - How to find a dataset for both stroke and heart disease that has health data we can work with(eg height, weight, age, glucose level) instead of data specific to one dataset(eg exercise induced angina, the slope of the peak exercise ST segment)
+- How to do data cleaning + data visualisation
+    - Most datasets provided will require some form of cleaning, we many different techniques to perform data cleaning
+    - Removing outliers, removing invalid entries specific to the variable itself, combining columns/forming new columns for better visualisation, dropping unneccesary columns, encoding categorical variables using one-hot encoding, strategies in handling NULL values, using sampling to handle unbalanced data

 ## Addtional things that we learnt beyond this course
 - How to implement the different machine learning models(Binary Classification, Random Forest, Logistic Regression, XGBoost)
     - How to use hyperparameter tuning in XGBoost
     - Different machine learning models are better suited for different types of data
     - Some machine learning models take very long(a few min) to learn compared to others(a few seconds)
+- Better ways to check which machine learning model is the most appropriate(besides using accuracy)
+    - We used Precision, Accuracy, Recall, F1 Score
 - We learnt about hypothesis testing (Chi-squared test)
     - Chi-squared test can be used to determine whether there is a relationship between categorical variables
     - We define the null hypothesis (H0) and alternative hyperpothesis (H1), then subsequently run a chi-squared test on the data